jessitron/git-happens/init.md

 If the staging area is a pallet, then committing puts that pallet on the truck.

 Now your repository is properly initialized.
-Run [gitx](http://gitx.frim.nl/) or gitk and check out your little commit tree.
+Run gitk and check out your little commit tree.
 More of a commit seed, at this point: one little commit and a master branch pointer.

 That's the minimum for creating a local repository.
 Let's put more thought into our repo, and [ignore some files](ignore.html)